 Beginning in connection with our Annual Report on Form 10-K for the fiscal year ended December 31, 2006, Section 404 of the Sarbanes-Oxley Act of 2002 will require us to evaluate and report on our internal controls over financial reporting and have our independent registered public accounting firm annually attest to our evaluation, as well as issue its own opinion on our internal control over financial reporting.
 Because we have not been subject to these requirements before, we and our independent accountants have not reviewed our internal controls for purposes of Section 404 in the past, and are now in the process of doing so for the first time.
 Although Cypress completed its Section 404 compliance for its Annual Report on Form 10-K for the fiscal years ended December 31, 2004 and 2005, the review of our internal controls as part of this process was limited in scope and you should not conclude from this Cypress process that our internal controls were adequate to the extent required of an independent public company at that time.
 We have in the past discovered, and may in the future discover, areas of our internal controls that need improvement.
 We are preparing for compliance with Section 404 by strengthening, assessing and testing our system of internal controls to provide the basis for our report.
 However, the continuous process of strengthening our internal controls and complying with Section 404 is expensive and time consuming, and requires significant management attention.
-We cannot be certain that these measures will ensure that we will maintain adequate control over financial processes and reporting, or that we or our independent registered public accounting firm will be able to provide the attestation and opinion required in connection with our Annual Report on Form 10-K for the fiscal year ended December 31, 2006.
-If we or our independent registered public accounting firm will be able to provide the attestation and opinion required in connection with our Annual Report on Form 10-K for the fiscal year e inability of registered broker-dealers to make a market in our common stock, which would further reduce our stock price.
+We cannot be certain that these measures will ensure that we will maintain adequate control over our financial processes and reporting, or that we or our independent registered public accounting firm will be able to provide the attestation and opinion required in connection with our Annual Report on Form 10-K for the fiscal year ended December 31, 2006.
+If we or our independent registered public accounting firm will be able to provide the statements and harm our stock price.
+In addition, future non-compliance with Section 404 could subje inability of registered broker-dealers to make a market in our common stock, which would further reduce our stock price.